ccjmne/blog/content/thoughts/failing-to-follow-through.md

 +++
-title = 'On a systemic failure to follow through' date = 2025-09-17
+title = 'A systemic failure to follow through' date = 2025-09-17
 +++